 This is a multi-day workshop (with daily homework assignments) that culminates in a mock panel review.
 Although the workshop is focused on NSF and NIH requirements, the general principles presented will apply to all grant submissions.
 Each session builds upon previous sessions and we rely on ongoing peer review, so you must commit to attend all sessions.
 Facilitators include Matthew Gage, associate professor of Chemistry and Anne Maglia, associate vice chancellor for Research Administration & Integrity.

 If you are interested in participating, please register far below.
-Upon confirmation, you will be prompted to submit a no more than one-page proposal abstract on or before March 15.
+Upon confirmation, you will be prompted to submit a no more than one-page proposal abstract.
 For additional resources to help you prepare for the workshop, see the EBites Lunch-and-Learn archive and the lunchtime seminars associated with Faculty Writing Spaces.

 Questions may be directed by email to: Matthew_Gage@uml.edu.
 For logistical questions, please email: VCRI_Events@uml.edu.